President Trump Fires Back At NFL’s Roger Goodell After Leagues Statement On Race

-President Donald Trump used Twitter on Sunday night to take issue with National Football League (NFL) Commissioner Roger Goodell’s recent statements on race and Black Lives Matter, Yahoo Sports reported.
+On Sunday night, President Donald Trump used Twitter to take issue with National Football League (NFL) Commissioner Roger Goodell’s recent statements on race and Black Lives Matter, Yahoo Sports reported.

-Last Friday, in the wake of the nationwide George Floyd protests, Goodell issued a statement that addressed issues of racism that, in his words, the league had previously ignored.
-And without naming names, Goodell appeared to reference the protests that had taken place across the league in which some players knelt during the national anthem to protest police brutality — an act of protest begun by then-San Francisco 49ers quarterback Colin Kaepernick.
+Last Friday, in the wake of the nationwide George Floyd protests, Goodell issued a statement that addressed issues of racism that, in his words, the NFL had previously ignored.
+Without naming names, Goodell appeared to reference the protests that had taken place across the league in which some players knelt during the national anthem to protest police brutality — an act of protest begun by then-San Francisco 49ers quarterback Colin Kaepernick.

 “We, the National Football League, admit we were wrong for not listening to NFL players earlier and encourage all to speak out and peacefully protest.
 We, the National Football League, believe black lives matter,” the statement reads in part.